-askST: What do I need to know about the Indonesian election, and how does it affect Singapore?
+askST: What do I need to know about the Indonesian election and how it affects Singapore?

 A: Indonesia is Singapore’s neighbour, and both countries have substantive cooperation across a wide range of sectors, including education, culture, defence and the environment.

-In 2022, Indonesia was Singapore’s top-source of visitors; some 1.1 million people, who accounted for 17.4 per cent of total visitor arrivals, were from the archipelago.
+In 2022, Indonesia was Singapore’s top source of visitors, with some 1.1 million people – accounting for 17.4 per cent of total visitor arrivals – from the archipelago.

 Singapore has been Indonesia’s top foreign investor since 2014, with total investments reaching $17.5 billion in 2022.